MOBILITY UNBOUND

 Reconnecting East Central

-The Community Connectors program in Spokane, WA seeks to reconnect the East Central neighborhood–a community divided by construction of the I-90 highway–through community engaged planning and changes in land use.
+The Community Connectors project in Spokane, WA, focused on reconnecting the East Central neighborhood–a community divided by construction of the I-90 highway–through community engaged planning and changes in land use.

 The